wang-h/min-cutalign/README.md

 # min-cutnalign
-A simple implementation of the following paper:
+A simple implementation of the following papers:

 1. Lardilleux, Adrien, François Yvon, and Yves Lepage.
 "Hierarchical sub-sentential alignment with Anymalign."